Yakhouba Gnagna Barry: International career

 Barry made his debut with the Guinea national team in a 3–0 2020 African Nations Championship qualification win over Namibia on 19 January 2021 in which he scored a brace.

 After a three year absence, he returned to the Guinea national team for the 2024 African Nations Championship in August 2025.
+He was called up again ahead of a pair of friendlies against Togo and Benin in March 2026 but did not feature in either match.